Home

 Metabolic Syndrome Symptoms

-Do you think you have metabolic syndrome?
-It means that high blood sugar and high insulin have created a disturbance to your metabolic balance.
+These symptoms could mean that high blood sugar and high insulin have created a disturbance to your metabolic balance.
 You can take action to correct it.

 Causes of High Triglycerides